Most Active Stories

 Successful candidates will have a solid understanding of journalism and a demonstrated ability to meet deadlines.
 Audio journalism experience is preferred.

-Submit three journalism samples, a cover letter and a resume to Sammy Mack (email@example.com) by Monday, March 17.
+Radio: Submit three audio journalism samples, a cover letter stating professional goals and interests, along with a resume to email@example.com by Monday, Aug.
+22.